Job Description Summary

 6. Computational skills: ability to perform basic mathematical computations to assist with financial operations and/or data collection, analysis, and reporting.

 7. Computer skills: proficiency with word processing and spreadsheet software, preferably Microsoft Office or Google Suite.
+Candidate will be expected to develop expert knowledge, application, and oversight of housing management software and must have necessary computer skills to achieve this.

 1. Ability to adhere to work attendance requirements.